 Anime fans are already excited about the upcoming Cells At Work!!
 Season 2 release date, but now it’s been announced that a Cells At Work!
 Code Black anime is also coming out in 2021.
 Is this Hataraku Saibo Black anime the rough equivalent to Cells At Work!
 Season 3?

 Not quite, since the Hataraku Saibo Black anime is a standalone story, which literally expands into a new body.
 But based on the way the manga series was created with many spin-offs, it’s possible Cells At Work!
 Season 3 could still be made since some of the side stories are based in the original human body.
+Plus, the main manga series began releasing new chapters in October 2020.

 The Cells At Work!
 Code Black anime will be considered a separate anime season from Cells At Work!!
 Season 2 with its own standalone title.
 Both Cells At Work! anime will be released in the same time frame.